nagaprakashv/edexplore/_sources/intro.md

 After downloading / extracting the code, go to the directory (in command line) for installation:
 `python -m pip install .` OR `pip install .`

-At times, you may need to enable the ipywidgets notebook extension:
+<mark>At times, you may need to enable the ipywidgets notebook extension:</mark>
 `jupyter nbextension enable --py widgetsnbextension`

 ## How to use?